 Antibacterial mouthwashes can also remove the bacteria that cause dental plaque.
 This helps prevent gingivitis, the first stage of gum disease.
 Like fluoride toothpastes, fluoride rinses help strengthen teeth and prevent tooth decay.

 You’re probably surprised by this one!
 But healthy eating habits are an equally important part of your oral hygiene regimen.
 Since sugars and carbs promote tooth decay, the more you eat, the better chances you have of ruining your teeth!
 Instead, focus on protecting your oral health by eating nutritional foods.

 Regardless of how well you practice oral hygiene at home, regular dental visits every six months are essential to your dental health.
 A professional dental cleaning will remove dental tartar that you cannot remove on your own.
-If necessary, Dr. Sockwell may even suggest an in-office fluoride treatment.
+If necessary, Dr. Zeng may even suggest an in-office fluoride treatment.
 Your dental hygienist can provide tips on brushing and flossing, and show you areas that need improvement in your oral hygiene routine.